farah-maria/LeabharMaith/README.md

 (which looks like old book type) and Fasthand (which looks like it's written with a caligraphy pen).
 <br>
 <br>
-Below, I will go through the list of in-scope features listed above with screen shots of the final implementation and outcomes.
+Below, I will go through the list of in-scope features listed above with note or/ and screen shots of the final implementation and outcomes.
 <br>
 <br>